 - I cleaned my house while the kids were napping (using a timer to blitz clean the messy rooms).

-- Next, I dug through my pantry and laid out creative toppings in ice cream dishes.
+- Next, I dug through my pantry and laid out creative toppings for the caramel apple bar in ice cream dishes.
 I used a small food chopper to chop the candy and nuts.

 - I forgot to take pictures of the end results (of course) but here are the toppings we ended up with: